 In a private conversation, a student self identifies as having a disability, what should I do?

-Instruct the student to contact the Office of Disability Services at (361)570-4287 or visit Cheryl Worley, Manager, University North 214H.
-Instructors may not provide academic adjustments to students without a signed form from Disability Services.
+Provide the student with contact information for the Office of Disability Services, Cheryl Worley, Manager, University Commons, 2108A, phone 361-570-4287.
+Instructors should not provide academic accommodations to students without proper notification from the Office of Disability Services.

 How do I know the student really does have a disability?

 All students registered with Disability Services have a documented disability.
 Documentation must be submitted prior to the initial meeting.
 Services are not granted until documentation is received.
-If you have received a signed academic adjustment form from Disability Services requesting academic adjustments for the student, you can feel sure that the student really does have a disability.
+If you have received an Accommodation Notification Letter from Disability Services requesting academic adjustments for the student, you can feel sure that the student really does have a disability.

 Do I have a right to see the student’s disability documentation?